Jim Magilton

-James Magilton (born 6 May 1969) is a Northern Irish football manager and former professional player.
+James Magilton (born 6 May 1969) is a Northern Irish former professional football player and current manager of NIFL Premiership side Cliftonville.

 As a player, he was a midfielder who notably played in the Premier League for Southampton, Sheffield Wednesday and Ipswich Town.
 He started his playing career in the Irish League with Distillery then signed for Liverpool but would fail to make an appearance.
 He joined Oxford United in 1990 before moving to the Saints four-years later.
 He made 581 league appearances, scoring 64 goals during his playing career.
-He was capped 52 times by Northern Ireland, scoring 5 goals and has recently appeared at U21 and U23 level.
+He was capped 52 times by Northern Ireland, scoring 5 goals and has represented them at U21 and U23 level.

 He moved into management at Ipswich, where he led the club for three years before managing Queens Park Rangers for a brief spell.
 He has since managed Melbourne Victory, Northern Ireland U21 and Dundalk.

-Biography
+Early life

-Magilton was born in Belfast and attended St. Mary's Christian Brothers' Grammar School.
+James Magilton was born on 6 May 1969 in Belfast, and attended St. Mary's Christian Brothers' Grammar School.

 Club career

 Magilton started out at junior club St Oliver Plunkett, under the guidance of Jackie Maxwell, whose long-term association with the club saw him win the BBC NI Unsung Hero award in 2006.
 Magilton was a gifted midfield player with an exquisite range of passing who represented Northern Ireland 52 times.
-He played for Distillery, Oxford United, Sheffield Wednesday, and Southampton before ending his playing career after seven-and-a-half years at Ipswich.
+He played for Distillery, Oxford United, Sheffield Wednesday, and Southampton before ending his playing career after seven and a half years at Ipswich.